Exhibits

 In May 2010, Mayor Julián Castro and a city delegation signed Friendship City Agreements with Suzhou's Mayor Yan Li and Wuxi's Mayor Ma o Xioping, and attended Expo 2010 Shanghai.

-The earliest reference of a bridge spanning the San Antonio River dates to 1736, when a priest at the Mission San Antonio de Valero requested that six wooden beams be placed a cross the river just south of the colony of at La Villita.
+The earliest reference of a bridge spanning the San Antonio River dates to 1736, when a priest at the Mission San Antonio de Valero requested that six wooden beams be placed across the river just south of the colony of La Villita.

 The Spanish Governor's Palace is a National Historic Landmark in Downtown San Antonio in the U.S. state of Texas.
 Built in the first half of the 18th century, it was originally intended to protect the nearby San Antonio de Valero Mission (the Alamo) and the growing colony.